Designing Digital Experiences — 4 Essential Questions for Your Business

 Question 3: Who really owns the digital experience design?

-Is it customers, employees or influential stakeholders?
+Is it customers, employees, or influential stakeholders?
 Is it Sales, Marketing, C-Level executives?
-Who really owns the digital experience design is a big question and one of that comes up frequently when we talk to businesses and clients.
+Who really owns the digital experience design is a big question, and one that comes up frequently when we talk to businesses and clients.
 Many companies are committed to offering their clients and customers cutting-edge technology and responsive and intuitive design, but what happens to those who oversee and maintain the brand?
-Are we also providing the same technology and the same considerations to our employees or those who work with us, like suppliers, providers, franchises, distributors, and dealers?

 While one audience is treated well (like your customers), another audience can be underserved, creating fragmented digital experiences.
 In our example of the amusement park, the company can create a rich and powerful app that can be used to interact with every ride available, but at the same time it can have an employee portal where all the documentation for the operation of the rides is scrambled or confusing.
 The disconnection between these two experiences negatively impacts the delivery of the brand promise.